Le Marché, the market

 Almost every French town has a market and a market day.
 Some are indoor markets using old halls, many are typical outdoor markets with stands.
 Some are historically famous and date back hundreds of years.

-When you’re travelling in the South of France try to visit the large markets in the coastal towns, they are bustling with life and have a very friendly atmosphere.
-Take your time and also enjoy a drink in a nearby café.
+When you’re travelling in the South of France, try to visit the large markets in the coastal towns, they are bustling with life and have a very friendly atmosphere.
+So, just take your time and enjoy a drink in a nearby café.

-The fish mongers lays fresh squid “encornet”, prawns “crevettes” , cod “morue”, sardines and many other fish and shell fish on stacks of ice.
+The fishmongers lay fresh squid “encornet”, prawns “crevettes”, cod “morue”, sardines and much other fish and shellfish on stacks of ice.
 If you’re on the coast, many of the fish will have been caught locally.

 There are huge pans bubbling with freshly made “ratatouille” (an impossible word for anglophones to pronounce without being laughed at).

-You’ll find spices and herbs from all over the world, these stands are always spectacular with arrays of colour and the odors will tantalize your nose.
+You’ll find spices and herbs from all over the world, these stands are always spectacular with arrays of colour and the odours will tantalize your nose.